 Some app names evoke emotion.
 When users read the name, it connects with them and puts them in a particular mood.

 An example of an emotional name is MyFitnessPal.
 It isn’t just another fitness tracking app, but it’s a pal.
 It’s something you can depend on to hold you accountable for your fitness goals.

 Family Locator is another app name that immediately pulls on the emotions of users.
 The name makes you think of how you’d feel if you couldn’t locate a family member.
 With high emotion, it is more likely that a prospect will make a purchase decision.

 Zach Hendrix, co-founder of GreenPal told us a similar story of how they came up with their app name.
 Zach told us:

 “We wanted our mobile app’s name to invoke a personal response from our users.
 When you are looking for a lawn care service, you usually ask a friend or family member for a recommendation.
 We decided to combine the color of green grass with the feeling of receiving a recommendation from a friend.
 After brainstorming for weeks, we landed on GreenPal and it has stuck.”

 The Most Important App Naming Tip

 As always, we’re here to help you build awesome apps.
-We’ve helped dozens of startups around the world to develop innovative and market leading technology – and we’d love to help you introduce your app idea to the world too!
-Contact us for a free consultation with one of our app startup consultants to learn about how we can help you bring your app idea to life.
+Our team has assisted dozens of startups in innovating market-leading technology.
+We’d love to help you, too.
+Contact us for a free consultation and learn how we can help you bring your app idea to life.